I’m sure you’ve heard somewhere that macadamia nuts are good for you.

 According to the American Heart Association (AHA), approximately 34% of people in the U.S. suffer from metabolic syndrome[*].

-Research indicates that monounsaturated fatty acids found in macadamia nuts may help reduce the risk of metabolic syndrome.
-So in theory, eating macadamia nuts could help a significant portion of the population.
-Here’s what the research says:
+Research indicates that monounsaturated fatty acids (which are fatty acids found in macadamia nuts) may help reduce the risk of metabolic syndrome.

 - Consuming a diet rich in monounsaturated fatty acids can decrease metabolic risk factors in individuals suffering from type 2 diabetes[*].